 The Northeast Agenda gives special attention to:

-- Climate and extreme weather.
+- Climate seasons and extreme weather.

 - Water quantity and quality.